 Humminbird offer two lines of fishfinders, which are the Helix and the Solix lines.
 Helix is offered in screen sizes from five inches up to 12 inches, while Solix, which is their premier line, is offered in screen sizes of 10 to 15 inches.
 Both lines can be purchased with varying combinations of the features listed above.

-Humminbird is the only player in the market to not currently offer live imaging technology (I’m sure this will change at some point), but it is the only player to offer 360 imaging.
+Humminbird is the only player in the industry to offer 360 imaging.
 360 imaging could be considered a variant of sidescan in the way it’s used, but instead of images of what is alongside the boat, you return a circular image of what is around the boat in all directions.
+Note that this image updates on a rotating basis as the beam rotates.
+It is not a live image.

 Garmin offers 3 lines of fish finders, which are broken up into different series.
 The STRIKER™ series is Garmin’s cheapest offering, while still featuring a full compliment of features.
 The one thing it does not have is compatibility with Garmin’s Panoptix Livescope technology, which is the original live imaging technology on the market.